 I am a leading expert on acute care within alternative payment models: I led one of the first studies on the role of emergency departments within Accountable Care Organizations (ACOs) and found that most have invested in alternatives of ED care, with little attention to coordination of care once patients inevitably arrive in the ED.
 The failure to partner with ED providers to improve care transitions represents a missed opportunity to improve value—especially since admissions from the ED are the primary driver of U.S. hospital-based spending and is driven by modifiable factors such as availability of post-ED follow-up care.

-My funded projects have examined the anticipated impact of alternative payment models for emergency care, changes in the utilization and intensity of acute care, and identifying drivers of variation in ED admission rates.
-My work has been funded by the Emergency Medicine Foundation and the American Board of Medical Specialties, and I was honored with an AcademyHealth Presidential Scholarship for New Health Services Researchers in 2016.
-I have also served as a fellow and consultant to the Centers for Medicare and Medicaid Services/ Center for Medicare and Medicaid Innovation (CMS/ CMMI).
+My funded projects have identified drivers of variation in ED admission rates and strategies to improve the retention of diverse academic health professionals workforce.
+My work has been funded by the Emergency Medicine Foundation and the American Board of Medical Specialties.
+I have received several national awards, including the 2021 Society for Academic Emergency Medicine Young Investigator Award and the 2016 AcademyHealth Presidential Scholarship for New Health Services Researchers.
+I previously served as a fellow and consultant to the Centers for Medicare and Medicaid Services/ Center for Medicare and Medicaid Innovation (CMS/ CMMI).

-I completed a fellowship in Health Policy Research at Brigham and Women’s Hospital and a Masters in Clinical Epidemiology at the Harvard T.H.
+I completed residency at Bellevue Hospital and fellowship in Health Policy Research at Brigham and Women’s Hospital and a Masters in Clinical Epidemiology at the Harvard T.H.
 Chan School of Public Health.
-I am a graduate of Northwestern University and completed residency in emergency medicine at Bellevue Hospital and NYU Medical Center.
-I'm a proud native of southern California, distance runner, coffee aficionado, and urban gardener.
+I'm a former endurance athlete & Ironman finisher, coffee aficionado, and urban gardener.